Discrete Fourier Transforms in C++23

 // Get samples for a WAV file and analyse

-const auto samples = read_wav<float>(file_name);
+const auto samples = read_wav<T>(file_name);

-const auto dft = analyse<float>(samples);
+const auto dft = analyse(samples);

 // Get the base file name and write DFT to disk